 Oregon Coast Community College shall follow all applicable state and federal laws, rules, and regulations which apply to student records.
-All information contained in the College records which is personally identifiable to any student shall be kept confidential and not released except upon prior written consent of the subject student or upon the lawful subpoena or other order of a court of competent jurisdiction.
-Student information may be shared among College faculty and staff on an official (need to know) basis.
+Subject to the provisions of the Family Educational Rights and Privacy Act (FERPA) of 1974, all information contained in the College records which is personally identifiable to any student shall be kept confidential and not released except upon prior written consent of the subject student or upon the lawful subpoena or other order of a court of competent jurisdiction.